 Originally, my appointment at the Newland House NHS Trust in Northampton had been scheduled, after meetings with my GP, to discuss my severe depression and further treatment options.
 I was utterly miserable and unproductive, with the gauche isolation I wore with such ease constructing an ever growing chasm between myself and the world.
 I’d always been an odd, obstreperous child, who preferred to spend sunny days indoors with books and computers.
-But, in the penumbra of puberty, reticent, I thought I was going to appear mad trying to explain how I had been feeling beyond what seemed to me like trite recapitulations.
+But, as a young adult, I thought I was going to appear mad trying to explain how I had been feeling beyond what seemed to me like trite recapitulations.
 Yet, after several hours of consultation and looking over previous medical notes (particularly my initial diagnosis of ADHD-ASD and subsequent ‘undiagnosis’ of ADHD as a small boy) the doctor concluded I was, in the eyes of biopolitics, autistic; that I had ‘high-functioning’ Asperger’s.
 This was, to her mind, the major source of my depression.

 Blind to all else but the immediacy of this diagnosis, I watched the doctor print off a plethora of reading material for me, as she informed me there was no ‘cure’ for my condition, and I was escorted from Newland House with my quietly bemused Mum.
 How was I to know they were right?
 Labels had been switched out before, with much difficulty and testing.
 As if to cement this clarification, a few days later, I received a dense letter delineating the doctor’s findings and conclusion: Christopher is autistic.
 Understanding this ‘condition’ and gaining access to support services will ameliorate if not etiolate the depression.

 Leaping up in public to do something wildly expressive and then quickly retreating back into my shell seemed, well, sort of normal to me.
 Maybe normal is the wrong word.
-A study in the British Journal of Psychiatry in 1994 by Felix Post claimed that 69% of the creative individuals he’d studied had mental disorders… I have become to believe that you can escape your demons and still tap the wellDavid Byrne, discussing his Asperger’s in How Music Works, pp.38-9.
+A study in the British Journal of Psychiatry in 1994 by Felix Post claimed that 69% of the creative individuals he’d studied had mental disorders… I have become to believe that you can escape your demons and still tap the well.

 Whilst I disagree with Byrne about whether autism (ASD) is a mental disorder, or a source of ‘demons’, he remains a powerful influence on my life as an autistic artist.
 His lyricism, elucidating that ‘Martian’ or ‘alien’ perspective of love, human relationships, and being-in-the-world, resonates deeply with me.
 But what exactly is autism?

-I find it difficult to understand what people say and what people mean, via facial expression, tone of voice, and knowing when they are joking (the parasocial); I avoid loud or busy places due to the sensory bombardment in which my sense of control feels compromised; I struggle to physically stay still and often have to move about to stay comfortable when sedentary; I have repetitive behavioural patterns and cling to my routines (such as eating the exact same thing, everyday, for every meal); and I often use long, unusual, or complicated lexis in daily conversation – because that just feels normal to me.
+I find it difficult to understand what people say and what people mean, via facial expression, tone of voice, and knowing when they are joking (the parasocial); I avoid loud or busy places due to the sensory bombardment in which my sense of control feels compromised; I struggle to physically stay still and often have to move about to stay comfortable when sedentary; I have repetitive behavioural patterns and cling to my routines (such as eating the same thing, everyday); and I often use long, unusual, or complicated lexis in daily conversation – because that just feels normal to me.
 I can be very silent for a long time, when I’m gestating and processing everything around me, and will then burst into loquacious animation.
 Everyday I wake up with pillows flung from the bed and the duvet on the floor, because I move excessively in my sleep – I often wake up with bruises.
-I hope to get a weighted duvet.
+I intend to get a weighted blanket.

-Being autistic has led to me receiving a lot of labels: arrogant, distant, difficult, unemotional, quirky, unusual, inter alia.
-It has also resulted in a lot of bullying during that oh-so-delightful period of my life as a teenager.
-Perhaps my most memorable experience with Asperger’s was during my first year at university, in which somebody posted a note under the front door of my student flat peppered with vitriol, spouting on about how everyone on my course thought I was a stuck-up robot.
+Being autistic has led to me receiving a lot of labels: arrogant, distant, difficult, unemotional, quirky, unusual, robotic, inter alia.
+It has also resulted in a lot of bullying during that delightful period of my life as a teenager.

-I thought about that a lot.
-Subsequently, I intensified my use of that strategy that, unbeknownst to me, Packham had also pursued decades earlier whilst he was at university: stay away from your contemporaries, work hard, and leave.
+So, at university, I intensified my use of that strategy that, unbeknownst to me, Packham had also pursued decades earlier whilst he was at university: stay away from your contemporaries, work hard, and leave.
 I often feel sad about the fact that I’ve never really experienced the ‘social’ aspect of university.
 I like my own company.
 I like me.
-But making that overlap with university has been hard.
+But making that overlap with university and people has been hard.

 Now I have just finished my undergraduate degree, the epigraph of this essay has a profound, validating property.
 I’ve spent most of the past three years sequestered away in my bedroom or, in the last year, studying in the library, nose to the grindstone.
 The opportunities to go out and to be included did present themselves in the beginning, but I rejected them – it felt like the only way I could exist without feeling like I was going to be scrutinised or be considered a freak.
 As long as I was alone, I had a greater chance of being content.
 Or, at least, safe.
 Being around my peers made me feel utterly alienated by their ease, their speed of recognition, their ability to conform, fit in, tune in, and turn off.

-That isn’t to say that university hasn’t been an alienating and isolating experience, nor that I am some unemotional machine (another stereotype!)
-I feel things incredibly deeply, with levels of attachment and resonance unmatched by others – when a poem, play, painting, novel, film, or a song breaks through, I latch on to it with every sinew of my being – a feeling I don’t think I could have/haven’t had with a person.
-Rather, being around other people actualises my alterity, breaks the hermetic seal I have built, and often creates an enormous amount of stress: navigating conversations, knowing what is and isn’t okay to say, parsing body language.
+That isn’t to say that university hasn’t been an alienating and isolating experience, nor that I am some unemotional machine.
+I feel things incredibly deeply, with levels of attachment and resonance unmatched by others – when a poem, play, painting, novel, film, or a song breaks through, I latch on to it with every sinew of my being – a feeling I don’t think can happen amongst people.
+Rather, being around other people actualises alterity, breaks the hermetic seal I have built, and often creates an enormous amount of stress: navigating conversations, knowing what is and isn’t okay to say and when to/not to say it, parsing body language.
 Practising eye contact duration and gestures in the mirror at home has helped, I think.
-And people, too, surprise me sometimes – they can bring great joy, in their own way.
+And people, too, surprise me sometimes – they can bring great if momentary joy.

-I don’t mean to reinforce sterotypes but, during past experience, I’m able to sit down and read and write constantly with a level of unrivalled concentration, and feel a sense of joy and motivation I find indescribable.
-I have heaps and heaps of writing, journals, notebooks, and chicken scratchings from my typewriter – I write just for the sake of it, just to get it out of me – it is the ultimate satisfaction.
+I don’t mean to reinforce sterotypes but, in the past, I’ve been able to sit down and read and write constantly with a level of unrivalled concentration, and feel a sense of joy and motivation I find indescribable.
+I have heaps and heaps of writing, journals, notebooks, and chicken scratchings from my typewriter – I write just for the sake of it, to get it out of me – it is the ultimate satisfaction.
 I have often heard people talk about struggling to feel motivated or waking up in the morning and not wanting to do anything: I have never felt this way with literature, reading, and writing.
 My studies, reading, and writing – they are my raison d’être.

 I haven’t felt able to talk to anyone about this.
 Apart from with one friend, off-hand, in a throwaway kind of way, and it wasn’t followed up or questioned.
-So I didn’t take it further.
-I just don’t think most (young) people are equipped.
+So I didn’t pursue the subject further.
+I just don’t think most (young) people are equipped to discuss that subject.
 Though, I never told my academics either, largely because I was afraid of facing prejudice or misunderstanding.
 People would start putting me in boxes they’ve built about something they don’t know about and/or they would begin acting like they are walking on eggshells.
-When it came to my writing, I was regarded as bright and committed – unusually so, producing ‘unusual’ work, as I was repeatedly told – but they weren’t antsy about me and my work, not like I thought they would be if ‘autistic’ and ‘Asperger’s’ st(r)uck upon the lexicon.
-Forrest Dunbar had a much different experience studying English.
+When it came to my writing, I was regarded as bright and committed – unusually so, producing ‘unusual’ work, as I was repeatedly told – but they weren’t antsy about me and my work, not like I thought they would be if ‘autistic’ and ‘Asperger’s’ st/r/uck upon their lexicon.
+Forrest Dunbar, another student, had a much different experience studying English.
 But I never said anything.
-Fear overwhelms faith, or becomes faith.
+Fear either overwhelms faith, or becomes faith.
 I was doing well academically though struggling, immensely, socially.
 In thinking about broaching my struggle with staff, I had seen ‘the moment of my greatness flicker… and in short, I was afraid’.

 It’s summer now.
 The final year is over.
 My academic pursuits remain what primarily give me security and value in a world where my own value is measured in a completely different, social currency – where it cannot be gauged and accessed easily and I find it hard to reciprocate those who try.
 But I don’t feel ashamed of my brain.
-I wouldn’t ever want to ‘give up’ being autistic (I’m looking at you, Elizabeth Moon).
+I wouldn’t ever want to ‘give up’ being autistic.
 Not for a moment.
-Yes, it means, socially, I am an island that few can or would even (want to) tread upon…
+Though it means, socially, I am an island…

 So though I ‘um’ and ‘ah’ at the Janus of great change, I close here with Max Ehrmann in my mind: